 So if you are a kid that your foot is growing and you are thinking of buying a larger shoe or if you just want to buy a specific shoe or design that you like, always consider the fit first before buying.

 When you are about to put your soccer cleats on, you should always undo the laces all the way up.
-Then when getting your foot on the shoe, it should fit nice and snug, and the laces are properly tied.
+Then when getting your foot on the shoe, it should fit nice and snug, and the laces should be properly tied.

 When you are done playing, don’t just pull your shoe off.
 Instead, take them off by loosening the laces.